AUTOMATIC1111/stable-diffusion-webui/README.md

   This is the default backend and it is fully compatible with all existing functionality and extensions
 - **Diffusers**: Based on new [Huggingface Diffusers](https://huggingface.co/docs/diffusers/index) implementation
   It is also the only backend that supports **Stable Diffusion XL** model
-  Support for legacy workflows and extensions is limited, but its being expanded
+  Support for legacy workflows and extensions is limited, but it's being expanded
   See [wiki article](https://github.com/vladmandic/automatic/wiki/Diffusers) for more information

 ## Model support